vahiiiid/php-test/readme.md

 4. store an order with knowledge of data given for restaurant and it's food
 5. make changes to your orders

+## logic rules of Project

+1. user can change orders with init status only
+2. user cannot change order status
+3. admin user can change orders status and get list of all orders
+4. admin can update order of all users

 ## Postman Doc Url